pew-org/pew/README.md

 [![PyPi version](https://pypip.in/v/invewrapper/badge.png)](https://crate.io/packages/invewrapper/)
 [![Build Status](https://travis-ci.org/berdario/invewrapper.png)](https://travis-ci.org/berdario/invewrapper)

 Invewrapper is a set of tools to manage multiple [virtual environments](http://pypi.python.org/pypi/virtualenv).
+The tools can create, delete and copy your environments, using a single command to switch to them wherever you are, while keeping them in a single (configurable) location.

+Invewrapper makes it easier to work on more than one project at a time without introducing conflicts in their dependencies.
 It is written in pure python and leverages [inve](https://gist.github.com/datagrok/2199506): the idea/alternative implementation of a better activate script.

 The advantage is that invewrapper doesn't hook into a shell, but is only a set of commands that is thus completely shell-agnostic: